aquasecurity/appshield/README.md

-> **IMPORTANT:** This repository has been archived.
-All Rego policies have been migrated to https://github.com/aquasecurity/defsec - you can find them with the same directory structure, nested inside the `rules/` directory.
-The appshield image is still published to ghcr for now, but is completely interchangable with the defsec image, which you should use instead.
+# This repository has moved

+Content has been migrated to https://github.com/aquasecurity/defsec.

+---

 # Appshield